A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

 \subsubsection{Robustness in Graph Representation Learning}

-Real world data is always noisy, containing many different kinds of disruptions, and not end up being perfect normal distribution.
-In the worst case, some noise can potentially avoid a model from learning the correct knowledge.
-Better robustness refers to the model has better chance of reaching a relatively good and stable outcome while input being changed.
+Real-world data is always noisy, containing many different kinds of disruptions, and does not end up being a perfectly normal distribution.
+In the worst case, some noise can potentially prevent a model from learning the correct knowledge.
+Better robustness refers to the model having a better chance of reaching a relatively good and stable outcome while input is being manipulated.
 If a model is not robust enough, the performance can not be relied on.
 Therefore, robustness is another important yet challenging consideration in deep graph representation learning.
+It is especially true when given that researchers have already found that existing graph representation learning models are vulnerable to adversarial data samples in general~\citep{chen2020survey,bojchevski2019adversarial,zugner2020certifiable,yuan2023alex,yuan2023learning,wang2022disencite}.

-Again, similar to many other machine learning approaches that aims at solving real-world problems~\cite{carlini2017towards}, improving the robustness of deep graph representation models is a nontrivial direction.
-Either enhancing the models' robustness, or conducting adversarial attacks to challenge the robustness of graph representations, are promising direction to go for~\cite{tang2020transferring,geisler2021robustness,gunnemann2022graph}.
+Again, similar to many other machine learning approaches that aim at solving real-world problems~\citep{carlini2017towards}, improving the robustness of deep graph representation models is a nontrivial direction.
+Either enhancing the models' robustness or conducting adversarial attacks to challenge the robustness of graph representations, are promising directions to go for~\citep{tang2020transferring,geisler2021robustness,gunnemann2022graph}.

-Conducting adversarial attack on models are centered around manipulating the data input.
-Enhancing a model's robustness usually works on introducing new tricks or new frameworks to the model, or even change the model's architecture or other design details.
+There have been studies on enhancing graph neural networks' robustness, from different perspectives~\citep{chen2020survey,xu2021robustness}.
+There they introduced some metrics to measure the robustness of graph models, such as classification margin, and adversarial gap~\citep{xu2021robustness}.

+One of the most common solutions to enhance robustness is to avoid using malicious samples.
+Starting from the preprocessing steps, some researchers have already studied how to get rid of the poisoned data.
+For example, \citep{xu2023edog} worked on sampling sub-graphs from the poisoned training data set and then detected outliers so that they could filter the adversarial edges.
+In particular, for example, since some attacker models are known as adding high-rank high-rank perturbations to data, in order to get rid of those attacks, \citep{entezari2020all} ``vaccinate'' data sets in pre-processing steps, by using low-rank approximation matrices.
+Some other works have a more general measurement of which edges to eliminate, such as using the Jaccard Similarity score to measure an edge's end nodes and remove the suspicious edges whose score is not high enough~\citep{wu2019adversarial}.

+Moving one step ahead, it is natural to consider conducting anomaly detection.
+There has already been a lot of anomaly detection work done on static graphs~\citep{jiang2019anomaly,wang2021one}.
+These works are of great importance since many traditional anomaly detection methods fail to take link connections into consideration and behave poorly on graph data.
+Nonetheless, anomaly detection works on dynamic graphs are much fewer~\citep{du2017deeplog}.
+Robustness on dynamic graphs has been of increasing importance in recent years~\citep{arp2022and} and is also worth being studied.